A wedding usher can be a great addition to your wedding party. Read on to learn more about what wedding ushers do on the big day.

 Seat the guests who arrive late.
 He should guide them where to walk, which is around the side, and not through the middle of the aisle, especially once the ceremony has started.

-At the reception, the wedding usher usually sits with his family or friends, and not at the head table—he also won’t be doing any speeches or dances—no more tasks required.
-So, once the reception starts, it’ll be the time to loosen up and celebrate.
+Unlike the bridesmaids or best man, at the reception, the wedding usher usually sits with their family or friends—and not at the head table, as they also won’t be doing any speeches or dances.